abs-c/mpv-loudnorm-lua/README.md

 The target loudness is defined at the beginning of `main.lua`.
 The default setting is `i=-24.0:tp=-1.0:lra=50.0`.

 Since calculating md5 takes quite a long time, the filename of profiles are determined by the first 10 MB (could be modified in `main.lua`) of corresponding file.

+Since calculating true peak also takes a lot of time, `ebur128=framelog=verbose,volumedetect` is used instead of `loudnorm` to get the first-pass information.
+It seems that peak is used instead of true peak in this case, which may lead to a louder result.